-In an economy, each individual acts as an autonomous agent.
+In an economy, each individual can act as an autonomous agent.
 If each agent optimizes her own selfish utility, there is no guarantee in general that this will lead to the best outcome for society.
-Under restrictive assumptions, \citet{ArrDeb54} famously proved the existence of a general equilibrium for a competitive economy.
+Under restrictive assumptions, \cite{ArrDeb54} famously proved the existence of a general equilibrium for a competitive economy.
 If \emph{externalities} are present, i.e. if costs of one agent's actions fall on others, then we should expect that the result of each agent optimizing her own outcome may lead to a suboptimal result for the whole.
-This phenomenon is sometimes described as the \emph{price of anarchy} \citep{Rough06}.
+This phenomenon is sometimes described as the \emph{price of anarchy} \cite{Rough06}.

 We relate this to transparency by considering what happens if all agents are given additional faithful information about a system.
-This kind of transparency is closest to type 3 from \S \ref{sec:types}, which may seem the most innocuous of all.
+This is a form of type 3 transparency from Section \ref{sec:types}, which may seem the most innocuous of all.
 An engineering perspective might naturally lead one to suspect that more information should lead to a better outcome.
 However, the background of an economist or multi-agent game theorist helps to realize that more information empowers the agents to optimize their own agendas more efficiently, and thus may lead to a worse global outcome.
-We illustrate these ideas with a striking example of Braess' paradox \citep{Bra68} as given by \citet{Kel91}.
+We illustrate these ideas with a striking example of Braess' paradox \cite{Bra68} as given by \cite{Kel91}.

 Figure \ref{fig:Braess} (top) shows a traffic network where 6 cars enter $s$ at the left, flow through the network via either $u$ or $v$ and exit from $t$ at the right.
 The costs (delays) of each edge are shown in red, and importantly rise as the amount of flow through them increases.
 This is realistic in that greater traffic flow on a road often leads to longer delays for everyone on it.
 Thus we have externalities.
-If each agent optimizes her own utility, the \emph{Wardrop equilibrium} shown in blue is reached, where each car incurs a delay of $10 \cdot 3 + 3 + 50=83$ time units (details in \citealp{Kel91}; at a Wardrop equilibrium, no individual can reduce her path cost by switching routes, hence all routes have the same cost).
+If each agent optimizes her own utility, the \emph{Wardrop equilibrium} shown in blue is reached, where each car incurs a delay of $10 \cdot 3 + 3 + 50=83$ time units (details in \cite{Kel91}; at a Wardrop equilibrium, no individual can reduce her path cost by switching routes, hence all routes have the same cost).